remscodes/drino/README.md

 ### Plugin

-You can use third-party plugin to add more features.
+You can use a third-party plugin to add more features.

 ```ts
 drino.use(myPlugin);